AustinApple/add_function_group/README.md

 # add-functional-group
 This code is to add functional groups on molecules.
+The following schematic diagram shows the workflow of the molecular modification.
 ![image](https://github.com/AustinApple/add_function_group/blob/master/molecule_modification_algorithm.001.png)
 ## Environment setting
 ### via Anaconda